eclipse-vertx/vert.x/core_manual_python.md

 ## Logging from a Verticle

 Each verticle is given its own logger.
-To get a reference to it invoke the `vertx.get_logger` method:
+To get a reference to it invoke the `vertx.logger()` method:

     import vertx

-    var logger = vertx.get_logger()
+    var logger = vertx.logger()

     logger.info("I am logging something")